kyma-project/busola/core/README.md

-# Console
+# Busola

 ## Overview

-Console is a web based UI for managing resources within Kyma.
+Busola is a web based UI for managing resources within Kyma.
-The Kyma installer comes with the console application.
-Console is installed together with all the Kyma core components.
+The Kyma installer comes with the busola application.
+Busola is installed together with all the Kyma core components.

 ## Installation